encode/django-rest-framework/docs/index.rst

 Any and all questions, thoughts, bug reports and contributions are *hugely appreciated*.

 We'd like for this to be a real community driven effort, so come say hi, get involved, and get forking!
+(See: `Forking a Bitbucket Repository
-(See: `Bitbucket <http://confluence.atlassian.com/display/BITBUCKET/Forking+a+Bitbucket+Repository>`_, `GitHub <http://help.github.com/fork-a-repo/>`_)
+<http://confluence.atlassian.com/display/BITBUCKET/Forking+a+Bitbucket+Repository>`_, or `Fork A GitHub Repo <http://help.github.com/fork-a-repo/>`_)

 Requirements
 ------------